jaumet/avook-dual/README.md

    uvicorn backend.app:app --reload
    ```

+### Catalog data layout

+- `catalog/titles.json` stores the authoritative metadata for every title (description, asset names, cover, etc.).
+- `catalog/packages.json` groups `title_ids` into sellable packages, including optional Stripe product/price IDs.
+One of the packages must have `"is_free": true` so the backend knows which entries are public.
+- `audios-free.json` remains as a static fallback for browsers that cannot reach the API (for example when running `python -m http.server` without the backend).
+The file mirrors the titles listed in the free package.

+### API overview

 The following routes are now available (they are the same whether you run locally or inside Docker):

 - `POST /auth/magic-link/request` – issues a one-time magic link token and emails it to the user.
 - `GET /auth/magic-login?token=<RAW_TOKEN>` – validates a magic link token and returns a signed JWT.
 Pass `response_mode=cookie` to set the JWT inside an `HttpOnly` cookie and redirect to the configured `POST_LOGIN_REDIRECT_URL`.
-- `POST /webhooks/stripe` – consumes Stripe checkout events and grants `full_access` to matching users.
+- `POST /webhooks/stripe` – consumes Stripe checkout events and grants the matching catalog packages to the purchaser.

-- `GET /catalog/free` – returns the entries listed in `audios-free.json` for everyone (no authentication required).
+- `GET /catalog/free` – returns the entries assigned to the `is_free` package inside `catalog/packages.json`.
-- `GET /catalog/premium` – returns the private entries stored in `backend/data/audios.json` for authenticated users with `full_access`.
+- `GET /catalog/packages/{package_id}` – returns a single package for authenticated users who own it (or have `full_access`).
+- `GET /auth/me` – returns the authenticated user profile, including the list of package IDs that have been granted.

+The Stripe webhook maps checkout sessions to package IDs using `catalog/packages.json`.
+Set both `STRIPE_WEBHOOK_SECRET` (to validate signatures) and `STRIPE_SECRET_KEY` (to inspect line items) so that purchases automatically assign the correct packages to a user.

 All state is stored using SQLAlchemy models for `users` and `magic_link_tokens`, matching the schema from the documentation.